UMTS security

-The Universal Mobile Telecommunications System (UMTS) is one of the new ‘third generation’ 3G mobile cellular communication systems.
-UMTS builds on the success of the ‘second generation’ GSM system.
-One of the factors in the success of GSM has been its security features.
-New services introduced in UMTS require new security features to protect them.
-In addition, certain real and perceived shortcomings of GSM security need to be addressed in UMTS.
+The Universal Mobile Telecommunications System (UMTS) is a third-generation (3G) mobile cellular communication system.
+UMTS builds on the success of the second-generation GSM system.
+One key factor in GSM's widespread adoption has been its security features.
+However, the new services introduced in UMTS require enhanced security mechanisms.
+Additionally, UMTS addresses certain real and perceived shortcomings in GSM security.